 How HMBC got started:

-HMBC is a non-profit organization committed to delivering professional private care to the most vulnerable and underprivileged women of our community.
+HMBC is a non-profit organization committed to delivering professional medical care to the most vulnerable and underprivileged women of our community.

 HMBC is passionate about improving the lives of mothers and babies.